robbiedhickey/bot-fieri-omega/README.md

 # Overview

-To build the repo, you will need a `config.json` file defined at the root with, at minimum, the following parameters:
+To run the project, you will need a `config.json` file defined at the root with, at minimum, the following parameters:

 ```json
 {